granddivino/Unhinged/readme.txt

  Kathy then gets out of her car.

  Question: What should Karen do?
- Choice A: Get out of the car and threaten to sue Kathy.
- Choice B: Hand Kathy a $20 and tell her that should be enough to cover that "ding"
+ Choice A: Get out of the car and threaten to sue Kathy. +4 points Choice B: Hand Kathy a $20 and tell her that should be enough to cover that "ding" +2 points

  Scenario 2:
  (Result of choice A)